mirand863/hello_github_actions/README.md

 This repository shows a basic example on how to use GitHub Actions for automatic version bumping.

 ## Premise
 Since we are limited to 5 minutes for the tutorial, I thought of doing it incrementaly.
-Hence, today is only a short tutorial on automatic version bumping with the semantic versioning scheme.
+Hence, today is only a short tutorial on automatic version bumping with the semantic versioning scheme, but more topics on CI/CD can be offered in future tutorials if there is interest.

 ### Why GitHub?
 - GitHub brings more visibility to projects;